Evangelical preacher, TikTok star ‘Sister Cindy’ visits LSU Free Speech Alley

 “By the way, if you have class, skip it, and show your ‘Ho No Mo’ button’ to your professor,” Smock said.

-A focus of her beliefs center around what she calls “slut shaming,” and she tells stories of her scandalous days in college to serve as an example of what not to do.
+A focus of her beliefs center around what she calls “slut shaming,” and she'd tell stories of her scandalous days in college to serve as an example of what not to do.
 She also believes in the existence of what she calls “vampire hoes” that want to “suck the blood of Jesus right out of you.”

-“Sister Cindy is now a gay icon,” Smock said.
+“Sister Cindy is now a gay icon,” Smock said, referring to herself.
 “I love the gays, but not in a gay way.”

-“For some reason, they [Smock] believe that it's their calling to help people spiritually by engaging in some sort of combative, argumentative sort of thing,” Imes said.
+“For some reason, they [the Smocks] believe that it's their calling to help people spiritually by engaging in some sort of combative, argumentative sort of thing,” Imes said.

 Unlike most preachers and religious missionaries who visit campus, Imes believes in passive teaching and doesn’t approach students, letting them notice his shirt and decide whether or not they want to engage in discussion.
 He has more students approach him when Smock visits.